Most popular offer available for 2 people today...

-About Mini Bar
+About Mini Grill

 Comfortable international restaurant in city centre

-Global comfort foods in a relaxed bar
+Fresh, homemade food in a relaxed bar

 Accessibility for Charing Cross & city centre

-Mini Bar is on Bath Street in the city centre of Glasgow and is a five minute walk from Charing Cross train station and Elmbank Street’s payable car park.
+Mini Grill is on Bath Street in the city centre of Glasgow and is a five minute walk from Charing Cross train station and Elmbank Street’s payable car park.
 Glasgow Central and Queen Street train stations are each a fifteen minutes away on foot, and several bus stops can be found in the surrounding streets.